Beck Hole: History

 The origins of Beck Hole date to the Middle Ages; it was set within the Forest of Pickering, which began to be cleared in the 13th century.
 The first records referencing the village, originally known as Amerholm, date to the late 16th century, and mention a single farmstead.
 A fulling mill was in operation at the river bank around this period.

 The 'Bulls Head' public house was established around 1770, in a house built c.
 1677.
 The building was renamed the 'Lord Nelson' in 1801, and rebuilt around 1850.
 It closed as a public house in 1940.

-One of the key landmarks in Bechole is the single Scots Pine within the garden of Firtree house.
+One of the key landmarks in Beck Hole is the single Scots Pine within the garden of Firtree house.
 The tree date back to the construction of the house where it was said that houses with a Scots pine where royalest and faithful.
 At the time of planting two trees resided until before the 1900s the second was struck with lightning and burnt down.

 The Whitby and Pickering Railway was opened in 1836, with the incline from Beckhole to Goathland worked as a rope hauled cable railway.
 A railway station was established.
-The incline was replaced by a deviation in 1865, part of the line remained in use as a branch to Beck Hole until it closed in 1951.
+The incline was replaced by a deviation in 1865, and part of the line remained in use as a branch to Beck Hole until it closed in 1951.

-In the late 1850s the Whitby Iron Company was formed and began extraction of iron stone around Beckhole; two blast furnaces were built which began production of iron in 1860.
+In the late 1850s the Whitby Iron Company as formed and began extraction of iron stone around Beckhole; two blast furnaces were built which began production of iron in 1860.
 At around the same time a row of 33 cottages was built for industrial workers, and the Birch Hall Inn was expanded and gained a licence.
 The operation was unsuccessful, and short-lived, hampered by a fault in one of the furnaces, and landslips at a mine.
 The blast furnaces ceased operation in 1864, and the works were put up for sale in 1876, and were sold in 1888, being demolished in the following years.
-The worker's terrace also demolished.
+The workers' terrace was also demolished.

 The village was connected to Egton by a main road after 1868.
 Mains electricity and mains water reached the village in the decade after the Second World War.

+Two community digs have taken place in recent years (2017-2018) in order to unearth remains from the area's iron extraction history.